 For this project, it was desired to compare the results of the existing geometry to the proposed geometry for the same flow event.
 Therefore, two plans were created.
 The first plan associated the existing geometry file (.G01) with the 100-year steady flow data (.F01).
 The second plan associated the proposed geometry (.G02) with the same 100-year steady flow data (.F01).
 In this manner, a second steady flow data file with the same information was not required to be developed.
 Instead, the second plan merely associated the second geometry file with the original steady flow data file.
-After both plans were computed, the output from the first plan (.001) and the output from the second plan (.002) were then easily compared graphically and in tabular form.
+After both plans were computed, the output from the first plan (.O01) and the output from the second plan (.O02) were then easily compared graphically and in tabular form.
 This will be discussed shortly.
+Additionally, mapping of both plans can be accomplished in HEC-RAS Mapper (.P01.hdf and P02.hdf).